Accessibility Statement

 Level AA: 70.59%

-Several non-compliant elements are present, some recurring on multiple pages:
+Several non‑conformities were identified, some appearing on multiple pages:

 Frames